Sample funding agreements

 Appointed 1 February 2014 for three years.

-Ms Thomson brings a diverse background and experience in higher education, politics and media to the Australia-China Council Board.
-In her current role Ms Thomson has been instrumental in building relationships between business, industry and universities, and supporting increased academic and student mobility between Australia and the Indo-Pacific region.
+She is a Board member of the Australia-China Council and is a member of the Australian Government's New Colombo Plan Steering Group.
+She has extensive experience in building relationships between business, industry and universities, and supporting increased academic and student mobility between Australia and the Indo-Pacific region.

-Ms Thomson is a member of the New Colombo Plan Steering Group and the RMIT EU Advisory Board, and she was recently named in The Australian's Top 50 most influential people in Higher Education.
+She was recently named in The Australian Newspaper’s Top 50 most influential people in Higher Education.

 Former ACC Chairs